How to optimise your WordPress site

 Whilst you are in your control panel you should also find the PHP Settings/Options (link opens in a new window).

 Look for the max_memory option - set this to around 512Mb.
 Here it’s absolutely not the case that more is always better.
-If you find that your site is having issues even with this set to 768Mb or higher then it’s possible something isn’t working as you expect, or a plug-in or some other code is misbehaving.
-If this is the case then you’d be best advised to get a developer to take a look and fix whatever is broken.
+If you find that your site is having issues even with this set to 768Mb or higher then it’s likely that some of the code either on the site or within a plugin is misbehaving and will need to be investigated.

 We have a separate guide detailing how to enable compression for your site (link opens in a new window).

-Guideline #6 - Setup Caching (giving your site a tune-up)
+Guideline #6 -Caching (giving your site a tune-up)

-If you install WordPress any other way, we have a guide on installing the WordPress LiteSpeed plug-in - link opens in a new window.
+If you install WordPress any other way, we have a guide on installing the WordPress LiteSpeed cache plug-in (link opens in a new window).

 Follow our separate guide to also take advantage of the LiteSpeed Cache Image Optimisation tool - link opens in a new window.

-Guideline #7 - Disable the WordPress CRON job and set it up in cPanel
+Guideline #7 - Disable the WordPress CRON job!

 We have a separate guide detailing how to turn off the WordPress Cron job and set up a cPanel cron job (link opens in a new window) to replace it.